FikriAbdillah01/gdp-prediction/README.md

 <img width = "800" height = "300" src = "figures/lassoreg/Lasso Regression data 1959 to predict 2004.png">
 </p>

-- Dua gambar diatas menunjukkan model dengan data 1959 yang memiliki 6 fitur yang dapat memprediksi GDP growth tahun 1972 keatas dengan RMSE yang lebih kecil jika dibandingkan dengan lasso regression dengan data 1948 dan model Linear Regression dengan tahun data yang sama.
+- The two images above show a model with 1959 data that has 6 features that can predict GDP growth in 1972 and above with a smaller RMSE when compared to lasso regression with 1948 data and the Linear Regression model with the same data year.

 <p align = "center">
 <img width = "800" height = "300" src = "figures/lassoreg/Lasso Regression data 1972 to predict 2004.png">
 </p>

-- Gambar diatas menunjukkan lasso regression dengan data tahun 1972 yang berisi sekitar 10 fitur dapat memprediksi pertumbuhan tahunan GDP di Amerika dengan nilai RMSE dibawah 1.
-Nilai tersebut sama dengan Regressi Linear.
+- The figure above illustrates lasso regression model by using data in 1972 that contains around 10 features can predict yearly US GDP growth with RMSE score below 1.

 ### eXtreme Gradient Boosting

-XGboost (eXtreme) merupakan model tree-based, boosting algorithm yang memanfaatkan gradient descent.
+XGboost (eXtreme) merupakan model tree-based, boosting algorithm which utilize gradient descent.
 It known for its effiency, speed, and ability to handle large dataset.
 The prediction results using this model can be seen in the images below.

 <p align = "center">
 <img width = "800" height = "300" src = "figures/xgboost/XGBoost data 1947 to predict 1959.png">